 Dana brings over a decade of experience in accounting and staff development.
-She is currently working within the Corporate Finance team at Lbrands.
+She is currently working as a Manager on the Finance team at VS&Co.
 Prior to joining the Board of Ohio Domestic Violence Network, Dana served as Treasurer for Breath of Hope, a nonprofit lung cancer charity supporting the James Thoracic Oncology Center at the OSUMC.
 In her role as Treasurer, she was responsible for the areas of accounting, financial reporting, budget management, 1099 filing, technology procurement, and implementation.
 Dana is passionate about the mission ODVN is focused on and is grateful for the opportunity to further support the community through her position on the Board.

-Director of Advocacy/Policy and Community Engagement at The Center for Family Safety and Healing
+Director of External Affairs at The Center for Family Safety and Healing

 Executive Director at My Sister’s Place

 Assistant Professor at the College of Social Work, The Ohio State University

 Senior Attorney at Legal Aid of Western Ohio